elersong/tealeaf-blackjack-OOP/README.md

-# BlackJack Game #
+# BlackJack Game - OOP #
-A simplified blackjack script with an AI for the dealer
+A simplified blackjack script with an AI for the dealer and other players

 **Features of BlackJack Game**
   1. Allows use of multiple decks